SoftwareDesignLab/nvip-crawler/README.md

 * Automatically extracts affected Common Platform Enumeration (CPE) products from free-form CVE descriptions.
 * Maintains an updated list of CVE source URLs, takes a seed URL list as input and searches for additional CVE sources.
 * Compares crawled CVEs against NVD and MITRE and records the comparison results under the "output" directory.
 (If NVIP is run at date "MM/dd/yyyy", the output will be at "output//yyyyMMdd" path.)
+* NVIP consists of multiple modules which send jobs to each other via RabbitMQ, and share the `db` module as a common dependency.

 ## System Requirements
 * NVIP requires at least Java version 8.